-NAFD is characterized by mandibulofacial anomalies that include downward slant of palpebral fissures, ptosis of upper lids, coloboma of lower lids, deficiency of eyelashes of the medial one-third to two-thirds of the lower eyelids, hypoplasia of the malar eminences and zygomata, hypoplasia of the maxilla, cleft palate, absence or hypopoplasia of the palatal velum, choanal atresia, extension of a ''tongue'' of temporal hair down the sides of the cheeks.
+NAFD is characterized by mandibulofacial anomalies that include downward slant of palpebral fissures, ptosis of upper lids, coloboma of lower lids, deficiency of eyelashes of the medial one-third to two-thirds of the lower eyelids, hypoplasia of the malar eminences, hypoplasia of the maxilla, cleft palate, absence or hypopoplasia of the palatal velum, choanal atresia, extension of a ''tongue'' of temporal hair down the sides of the cheeks.
 Cleft lip is rare.
 Limb defects are predominantly preaxial with hypoplasia or absence of thumbs being the most characteristic feature, frequently associated with radio-ulnar synostosis and/or aplasia/hypoplasia of the radius.
 Triphalangeal thumbs and other abnormalities of the digits have also been reported and a small percentage of patients also have lower limb malformations.
 Otologic and oral anomalies frequently lead to bilateral conductive hearing loss, speech difficulties and upper respiratory airways obstruction.
 Most Nager syndrome individuals have normal vision and intelligence.

 In approximately 50% of patients, NAFD has been associated with heterozygous mutations in the SF3B4 gene (1q21.2), coding for a component of the splicing machinery.

 Diagnosis is based on physical and radiological examination or the identification of a mutation in SF3B4.